JAC Refine M5: Facelift

 A facelift was conducted on the Hyundai-Starex-based Refine MPV, with the front DRG still being visually similar to the post-facelift first generation Starex while featuring a independently developed rear end design, replacing the tail lamps, tail gate, and rear bumper.
 In the first few years of its introduction, the M5 (second generation Refine MPV) was sold alongside its predecessor.

 Second generation (2011–present)

 The second generation Refine MPV (Refine II) or Refine M5 MPV debuted as a concept named the JAC Refine IV at the 2010 Beijing Auto Show.
 The production car debuted at the 2011 Shanghai Auto Show in April 2011.
-The power of the Refine M5 comes from a 2.0 liter engine producing 177hp and 260nm.
+The power of the Refine M5 comes from a 2.0-liter engine producing 177 hp and 260 N⋅m.
 After the establishment of the Refine luxury series, the JAC Refine MPV was renamed to Refine M5, positioning it between the Refine M4 and Refine M6 MPVs within a long line of products.
 The second generation Refine M5 MPV was priced from 139,500 to 166,500 yuan.